smohiudd/calgary-tree-equity/methodology.md

 ### Seniors (65+) and Children (0-4)

-The percentage of the Dissemination Area that seniors or children.
+The percentage of the Dissemination Area that are seniors or children.

 ### Visible Minority

-The percentage of the Dissemination Area are are classified as [visible minority](https://www12.statcan.gc.ca/census-recensement/2021/ref/98-500/006/98-500-x2021006-eng.cfm).
+The percentage of the Dissemination Area classified as [visible minority](https://www12.statcan.gc.ca/census-recensement/2021/ref/98-500/006/98-500-x2021006-eng.cfm).

 ### Language Isolation